Why Does My Golf Ball Go Right

 • Spin and Trajectory: The amount of spin you impart on the ball and the trajectory you generate can also affect its direction.
 Excessive backspin can cause the ball to climb and potentially drift right, while insufficient spin may result in a lower ball flight that is more prone to going right.
 Developing control over your spin and trajectory through proper swing mechanics and equipment selection can help you achieve more accurate and consistent shots.

-See also How To Get Better At Golf Without Lessons
+See also How To Add Water To Golf Cart Batteries

 By considering the characteristics of the golf ball you use and selecting the right equipment, you can optimize your ball flight and reduce the chances of your golf ball going right.